learn-co-curriculum/dsc-visualizing-confusion-matrices-lab/README.md

 ## Checking Your Work with sklearn

-To check your work, make use the the `confusion_matrix()` function found in `sklearn.metrics` to create some confusion matrices and make sure that `sklearn`'s results match up with your own.
+To check your work, make use the the `confusion_matrix()` function found in `sklearn.metrics` to create some confusion matrices and make sure that sklearn's results match up with your own.

 In the cells below, import the `confusion_matrix()` function, use it to create a confusion matrix for each of your models, and then compare the results with the confusion matrices we created above.

 ```python